WiednerF/MoonGUI/documentation/GUICONFIG.md

  #### number and range
  Additional number values are the values for min, max and step called in the same name.
 Example: `{"standard": 60,"type": "number","name": "Packet Size", "unit": "B","conf": "size","max": 100000,"min": 10, "step": 1}`

+ #### button
+ Only following values without the one for the others, except type must be button: name (Name for the label) , parameter (Name for sending the button) and text (Name on the button)

  ## Graph
  In this object list, the different graphs shown and their input data is defined.
 Every graph is either a line or a historgam (graph) and has for this together